My 10 Favorite Life-Guiding Quotes from the Stoic, Marcus Aurelius

 10. “Live a good life.
 If there are gods and they are just, then they will not care how devout you have been, but will welcome you based on the virtues you have lived by.
 If there are gods, but unjust, then you should not want to worship them.
 If there are no gods, then you will be gone, but will have lived a noble life that will live on in the memories of your loved ones.”

 In the spirit of the 2020 US presidential election, Dr. Jonathan Baron and I discuss moral judgment and individual decision-making in today’s episode.
-Dr. Baron is the founding editor of the open-access journal Judgment and Decision Making and has been on several other journals' editorial boards.
+Dr. Baron is the founding editor of the open-access journal Judgment and Decision Making and has served on the editorial boards of several other journals.
 He is a Fellow of the American Association for the Advancement of Science and the Association for Psychological Science, and was the President of the Society for Judgment and Decision Making.

-Dr. Baron's work has occurred primarily within the field of judgment and decision making, a multi-disciplinary area that applies psychology to problems in economics, law, business, and public policy.
-This field began by contrasting human decision behavior to individual decision-making and judgment theories such as probability theory and expected utility.
-Baron's research has extended the focus of judgment and decision making to social problems of resource allocation and ethical decisions.
-Among the concepts associated with his work are omission bias (the tendency for people to excuse acts of omission more easily than acts of commission) and protected values (principles on which people are unwilling to accept tradeoffs).
+Dr. Baron's work has occurred primarily within the field of judgment and decision making, a multidisciplinary area that applies psychological principles to problems in economics, law, business, and public policy.
+This field began by contrasting human decision behavior to individual decision-making and judgment theories, such as probability theory and expected utility.
+Baron's research has extended the focus of judgment and decision-making to social problems in resource allocation and ethical decision-making.
+Among the concepts associated with his work are omission bias (the tendency to excuse acts of omission more readily than acts of commission) and protected values (principles on which people are unwilling to accept trade-offs).

 In our interview, here’s what we specifically discussed: